SummaryRead the full fact sheet

 - Use the ovulation predictor kit on day 11.
 Continue testing daily until the test comes back positive.
 A positive result means you are going to ovulate within the next 24 to 36 hours.

 - Having sex around the time of ovulation means that the sperm and ovum have a good chance of meeting in the fallopian tube.

 Medical tests can check whether or not ovulation took place.
 These tests can include:

-- Pregnancy ultrasound - the presence of a fetus is the only 100 per cent proof that ovulation took place.
-Medical tests such as ovulation predictor kits and blood tests can only ascertain that ovulation probably - not definitely - occurred.
+- pregnancy ultrasound – the presence of a foetus is the only absolute proof that ovulation took place.
+Medical tests such as ovulation predictor kits and blood tests can only ascertain that ovulation probably – not definitely – occurred.